jessicastenning/CV/README.md

 ## Jessica Stenning

-Full stack developer and Makers Academy student.
+Full stack developer and Makers Academy graduate.

 Having graduated from the University of Bath, I secured a role with PwC.
 After 2 years working in financial services and simultaneously completing my chartered accountancy exams, I decided that finance + corporate business doesn't = happy Jess.

-I'm looking for a developer role where I can grow my programming knowledge and contribute to an exciting team, where I'm challenged intellectually and surrounded by peers passionate about their work - preferably within a digital product studio/start-up environment.
+I'm looking for a developer role where I can grow my programming knowledge and contribute to an exciting team, where I'm challenged intellectually and surrounded by peers passionate about their work - preferably within a consultancy environment.

 ## Skills